cloudcell/lenet5-pytorch/README.md

 # lenet5-pytorch
 This repository contains an implemenation of the Lenet5 architecture.
 The original subsampling and C3 convolution layers where implemented according to the orginal paper: *LeCun, Yann, et al. "Object recognition with gradient-based learning."
 1999*.
-The LeNet5 model implemented here allows to use more modern layes and activations like MaxPooling, and ReLU.
+The LeNet5 model implemented here allows to use more modern layes and activations like MaxPooling and ReLU.

-## Fahshion MNIST dataset
+## Fashion MNIST dataset
 See **Get the Data** at [https://github.com/zalandoresearch/fashion-mnist](https://github.com/zalandoresearch/fashion-mnist).

 ## Train